gerald525/frontend-mern/README.md

 ## d) Within your own project what knowledge or skills were required to complete your project, and overcome challenges?

-Within our own project, we needed a combination of technical skills, domain knowledge and soft skills.
+Within our own project, we needed a combination of technical skills, domain knowledge and interpersonal skills.

 ### Technical skills

+There were numerous technical skills that were important to be able to complete the project.
+These are listed below.

 - Programming using MERN stack
 - Testing
   - Unit